Welcome, please join us...

 Who we are

 The Greater Burgess Community Association has earned a reputation as a respected and responsible organization, representing the neighborhoods and residents of Burgess by engaging in a wide range of issues such as current and long range planning; road improvements, storm water drainage and public safety.
 By interfacing directly with local and state officials, we become a voice for area residents and businesses.
+We have been designated by the IRS as a 501(c)( 3) organization effective May 1, 2019

 We hold quarterly meetings, open to the public, to provide information exchange between residents, officials and others on a variety of community topics.
 A quarterly newsletter is published.
 Regular emails to our members provide updates from county officials and others on a range of issues.